llamaxyz/llama/script/README.md

 # Llama Scripts

 The current Llama scripts are:
-* `DeployLlama.s.sol`, which deploys the LlamaFactory, logic/implementation contracts, and LlamaLens to new chains
+* `DeployLlamaFactory.s.sol`, which deploys the LlamaFactory, logic/implementation contracts, and LlamaLens to new chains
 * `CreateAction.s.sol`, which creates actions on the root LlamaCore to deploy new LlamaCore instances

-Additionally, both `DeployLlama` and `CreateAction` are called during the test bootstrap process to establish the state against which most of the test suite runs.
+Additionally, both `DeployLlamaFactory` and `CreateAction` are called during the test bootstrap process to establish the state against which most of the test suite runs.

 ## Deployment Configurations